mena1atwit/Abalone/README.md

 ## Selection of data
 Our work was done in a Jupyter Notebook.
 It includes some cleaning and visualizations.
 It can be found [here](*). <br /><br />
 The original dataset can be found on [UCI's website](https://archive.ics.uci.edu/ml/datasets/abalone) and some analysis can be found on [kaggle](https://www.kaggle.com/datasets/rodolfomendes/abalone-dataset?resource=download) <br /><br />
 This Abalone dataset has 4177 instances with 8 attributes.
-Every instance has all 8 attributes of Sex, Length, diameter, Height Whole weight, Shucked weight, Viscera weight, and Shell weight, as well as a specific number of Rings, which represent the age when adding 1.5 to it.
+Every instance has all 8 attributes of Sex, Length, diameter, Height Whole weight, Shucked weight, Viscera weight, and Shell weight, as well as a specific number of Rings, which is directly proportional to the age.
 The objective is to see if age is directly correlated to the size and weight of abalone.
 If so, how strong is the correlation, and what else can we say about it?
 Or secondary objective is to see the significance of the correlation of male or female sex to other attributes of the abalone.

 Data preview